What is currently happening on site?

 - Improvement works begin on Brightwells Road and the South Street junction during spring 2020

-Why is the bridge being built?
+Why has the bridge been built?

 The temporary bridge allows construction traffic to enter the site without travelling through Farnham Town Centre.
 The bridge will reduce disruption from construction traffic during the works, preventing additional increases to traffic in the Town Centre.
-The bridge will be completed before the main construction starts.

 Which retailers are signed up?